Shortness Of Breath After Walking: 7 Causes And Helpful Cure

 Symptoms Of Heart Arrhythmia

 Heart conditions of any type must be treated as a medical emergency.
-Heart failure can deem fatal in almost every severe case related to the heart; hence quicker action must be taken.
+Heart failure can be deemed fatal in almost every severe case related to the heart; hence quicker action must be taken.

-In many severe cases, the tissues which are impure and diseased will need to be removed with the help of a procedure called catheter ablation.
+In many severe cases, the tissues that are impure and diseased will need to be removed with the help of a procedure called catheter ablation.

 The most common lung infection has been Pneumonia.
 The causes of this lung infection range from viruses, fungi, or bacteria.
 It may worsen when present in bad air quality, similar to Asthma.